-Hyperscale data centers are booming and 2020 is tracking to be a record year for this segment of the industry, with demand extending worldwide.
+Hyperscale data centers are booming and this market segment is tracking to have a record year within the broader data center industry, with demand extending worldwide.
 Below, we provide an overview of how hyperscale data centers fit in to the broader data center landscape, why Amazon Web Services, Microsoft Azure, Facebook and ByteDance (owner of TikTok) are propelling the industry’s growth and what the digital infrastructure need is to support this growth.

 Hyperscale Data Center Facilities

 Hyperscale data center businesses generally have leases with one customer or tenant per data center facility.
 Customers are typically cloud providers or large enterprises seeking to exit their older enterprise facilities.
 These customers are looking to outsource their infrastructure needs, and include:

 - Cloud Service Providers: Amazon Web Services (AWS), Microsoft Azure, and Google Cloud

 - Internet Companies: Facebook, Uber, Twitter, Netflix, Apple, and Salesforce

 - Emerging Companies: Dropbox, Spotify, and Snapchat

 Hyperscale data centers experience high market growth during high IT spend cycles.
 Demand for these facilities is growing because of hyperscale customer (e.g., Amazon Web Services) capital expenditure growth.
 Hyperscale customers sign long-term leases, have lower churn rates, and offer repeat business to owners of data centers, that they have a strong relationship with (e.g., CyrusOne).
 Finally, the balance sheet of the hyperscale data center owner is strategic.
 This is because, long-term leases allow data center owners to secure better costs of debt, and investment grade credit ratings (e.g., Digital Realty).